 Gooseberries – there little green jewels herald the start in most Summer gardens of the fruit bonanza.
 Coinciding with blackcurrants, they are often picked for use in desserts, especially fools, jellies and preserves.
-In fact they lend their tartness to savoury gels extremely well. the fruit freezes extremely well.
+In fact they lend their tartness to savoury gels extremely well.
+The fruit freezes brilliantly too.

 The bush is really hardy and grows throughout northern climates easily but it does gives its best reward of fruit when given the best care.